-ENG 236.
+ENG 273.
 AFRICAN-AMERICAN LITERATURE

 This course provides a survey of the development of African-American literature from its beginnings to the present.
 Emphasis is placed on historical and cultural context, themes, literary traditions, and backgrounds of the authors.
-Students will assimilate concepts and literary terminology particular to these works and demonstrate competency by constructing writing assignments that apply these concepts and terminology.
-Pre-requisite: A grade of "C" or better in ENG 112.
-FA, SP (RI)
+Upon completion, students should be able to interpret, analyze, and respond to selected texts.
+Pre major/Elective FA or SP (RI) Pre-requisite: A grade of "C" or better in ENG 112